What is a digital art frame?

 On this note, swivel mounts are super-useful for switching between landscape and portrait.
 It’s a rounded mounting frame that lets you rotate the frame as the artwork requires.

 Some digital art frames offer premium subscriptions that give you access to large databases of artwork to display.
 While this is a useful function, you should try to find a frame that has decent unpaid content that doesn’t need a subscription.
 Adding your artwork or artwork that you’ve downloaded elsewhere should also be an option.

-One last helpful feature is being able to play live photos or repeating videos.
-This feature isn’t too common, though it helps the frame fit into a smart house’s ecosystem better as you can display artistic videos and moving designs.
+One last helpful feature is being able to play live photos or repeat videos.
+This feature isn’t too common, though it helps the frame fit into a smart home’s ecosystem better as you can display artistic videos and moving designs.